 The Tribal Digital Stewardship Cohort Program is a twelve-month program for tribal archivists, librarians, and museum professionals.
 Using a cohort model and both face-to-face and online training, the program provides the skills necessary for managing and caring for cultural materials emphasizing local tribal needs and values.
 The program promotes skills in the entire digital stewardship lifecycle–from the care of physical objects, to digitization skills, to access and use decisions and policy creation with a focus on collaborative curation.

-Mukurtu CMS is a free and open source community digital archiving and content management platform developed and managed at Washington State University.
-Mukurtu provides new opportunities to engage with the challenges and possibilities for digital collections management, sharing, and curation at multiple scales and with multiple publics.
+Mukurtu CMS is a free and open-source community digital access platform and content management system developed and managed at Washington State University.
+Mukurtu provides new opportunities to engage with the challenges and possibilities for digital collections management, sharing, and curation at multiple scales.